Critical Analysis of a Jewish Leader: Gideon the Judge

 public Miracles in support of this Promise.
 Therefore, a victory would

-any issue, up until this point, with the size of Gideon s force.
-In fact,
+have any issue, up until this point, with the size of Gideon s force.
+In

-he allowed them to maneuver to within striking distance of Midian
+fact, he allowed them to maneuver to within striking distance of Midian before

-before objecting to their large number.
+objecting to their large number.
 The question is: WHY?
-The
+The answer

 Gideon.